krsna-rand/krsna-rand.github.io/posts/sb-565-work/index.md

 A pure devotee does not ask anything from the Supreme Personality of Godhead.

-His only prayer is to be freed from the material conception of life and to be engaged in the Lord’s transcendental loving service In this way the King of the elephants, Gajendra, offered prayers directly to the Supreme Personality of Godhead, without mistaking Him for one of the demigods.
+His only prayer is to be freed from the material conception of life and to be engaged in the Lord’s transcendental loving service."

+In this way the King of the elephants, Gajendra, offered prayers directly to the Supreme Personality of Godhead, without mistaking Him for one of the demigods.

 None of the demigods came to see him, not even Brahma or Siva.